Egg Drop Soup

 directions

-In a medium saucepan, bring the chicken broth to a gentle simmer over medium heat.
+In a saucepan, bring the chicken broth to a gentle boil over medium heat.

-In a small bowl, mix the cornstarch and water to create a slurry, then stir it into the simmering broth to slightly thicken it.
+In a small bowl, mix cornstarch and water to create a slurry, then slowly stir it into the boiling broth.

-Slowly drizzle the beaten eggs into the hot broth in a steady stream while gently stirring in a circular motion to create thin egg ribbons.
+Slowly pour the beaten eggs into the simmering soup in a thin stream, stirring gently in one direction to create egg ribbons.

-Serve hot, garnished with chopped green onions if desired.
+Serve hot, garnished with more scallions if desired.

 Servings and timing